Chapter 15 Armour of the Divine Core

 “Not just that.
 You believe in something.
 That’s rare these days.”

 “Sir, your father’s a great prime minister, he inspired me to become an Elite Rider.”
-Rider Jiang adds.
+Jiang adds.
 “I wasn’t educated, so I started out as a standard-bearer when he was dispatched to the borderlands.
-He rebuilt the provinces where my hometown was, despite the ongoing threats from the eastern and southern continents and more frequent yaoguai activities.
+He rebuilt the provinces—my hometown among them—despite ongoing threats from the eastern and southern continents, despite the yaoguai growing bolder.
 Citizens are safe and thriving, they do not hear our battles.”

 Chen nods slowly.
 “The boy’s not wrong.
 Served under your father myself, ten years back.
-The Prime Minister’s not a soldier, but his will is stronger than any of us.
+The Prime Minister’s no military official, but his will is stronger than ours.
 He earned our loyalty.”

 “I’m humbled to hear your praises for my father,” General Vanguard says.
 “Yes, thanks to him the Heartlanders are safe, well… most of them.”

 “We’re heading towards Tiantan—the once glorious spiritual hub of the Heartland.
 One day the floods came and swallowed the entire town.
-I was told the townsfolk were wicked, cursed, and so the mighty Celestials had forsaken them.”
+Rumour has it the townsfolk were wicked, cursed, and so the mighty Celestials had forsaken them.”

 The wind shifts.